-Thank you all so much for the for the invitation to to participate in this event.
-It's wonderful to highlight all of the DEI work that's happening at UCSF, I moved to UCSF, in in the fall of 2019, sort of before the service, this is a sort of global awareness about issues of at least the well, the extent of awareness about issues of diversity, equity inclusion really were were as prominent as they are now.
-So in moving to UCSF, it became pretty clear to me that that would be one of very few faculty of color in the School of Pharmacy, but also more broadly, it UCSF, and one of the things that I was quite interested in doing was trying to sort of galvanize people around trying to deal with that issue directly.
+Thank you all so much for the for the invitation to participate in this event.
+It's wonderful to highlight all of the DEI work that's happening at UCSF, I moved to UCSF, in the fall of 2019, sort of before the service, this is a sort of global awareness about issues of at least the well, the extent of awareness about issues of diversity, equity inclusion really were as prominent as they are now.
+So in moving to UCSF, it became pretty clear to me that I would be one of very few faculty of color in the School of Pharmacy, but also more broadly, it UCSF, and one of the things that I was quite interested in doing was trying to sort of galvanize people around trying to deal with that issue directly.
 And so it's really exciting to see to see things happen, really, with the support and ally ship of people across the institution.
-So you know, one of the things that we worked out that, that that happened at the executive level of the School of Pharmacy was was requiring that all cases for promotion and advancement require a diversity statement for so so I think that was a pretty significant, pretty significant achievement that was led by Joe so there was a profile encouraged as I told him to make that decision.
+So you know, one of the things that we worked out that happened at the executive level of the School of Pharmacy was requiring that all cases for promotion and advancement require a diversity statement.
+So I think that was a pretty significant, pretty significant achievement that was led by Joe so there was a profile encouraged as I told him to make that decision.
 So along those lines, things that things that I've been doing, or working on once with searches that are aiming to increase diversity, so I've worked close with deja, and on some searches that are that we've been trying to, to recruit broadly.
-I've also been organizing co organizing a next generation faculty symposium with that with colleagues at UC Berkeley, and Stanford, to to, to highlight this the work of students and postdocs, excuse me from underrepresented groups, and to give them sort of stage to be really competitive on the job market.
+I've also been organizing co organizing a next generation faculty symposium with that with colleagues at UC Berkeley, and Stanford, to highlight the work of students and postdocs, excuse me from underrepresented groups, and to give them sort of stage to be really competitive on the job market.
 And so we highlighted 12 people, 12 scientists last year, wonderful, whom is actually joined the faculty at UCSF in 2022.
-But even beyond that, you know, I think that there just been some practical issues that have come up that, you know, as a personal color, you sort of think about, I remember reaching out very early on to Chief Denson at the start of the pandemic when I knew that security was going to increase by virtue of the of the need to, to maintain, you know, to maintain low levels of low numbers of people in the building so, so I reached out to Rene Navarro and and Dan Lowenstein and we made some shit we we encourage them to make some changes about how security would be handled going to buildings, and so some of you have notes in orange They call that sort of swipe system that came up, that was a result of having some really important conversations about having spaces where people of color would not feel, you know, overly scrutinized, the security went up.
+But even beyond that, you know, I think that there just been some practical issues that have come up that, you know, as a personal color, you sort of think about, I remember reaching out very early on to Chief Denson at the start of the pandemic when I knew that security was going to increase by virtue of the of the need to, to maintain, you know, to maintain low levels of low numbers of people in the building so, so I reached out to Renee Navarro and Dan Lowenstein and we made some — we encourage them to make some changes about how security would be handled going to buildings, and so some of you have notes in orange They call that sort of swipe system that came up, that was a result of having some really important conversations about having spaces where people of color would not feel, you know, overly scrutinized, the security went up.
 And you know, and there's just so many other exciting things to work with Emma Gunderson on that on the base program that's provided opportunities for, for high school students from KIPP the local charter school to come in and have research opportunities at UCSF.
-So I, among many colleagues, I think even many on this call who actually hosted students from from that program to be in their lab.
-So there has been a lot of really exciting work that's been happening a DI at UCSF, and what's really sort of pardon me, particularly in the past, you know, sort of 1516 months is just the the ally ship that is, um, really emerged, people have really stood up, and it's important effort.
+So I, among many colleagues, I think even many on this call who actually hosted students from that program to be in their lab.
+So there has been a lot of really exciting work that's been happening a DI at UCSF, and what's really sort of pardon me, particularly in the past, you know, sort of 15, 16 months is just the allyship that is, really emerged, people have really stood up, and it's important effort.
 So a lot of exciting things going on.
 And I think this is increasingly a comfortable and supportive place for people of color.
 So just a thought, all I'll say at the moment.

 [Angelica Sandoval-Perez] 16:06